 Scenario one is based on two rows.
 If they cancel each other out, both rows should be removed.
 If that’s not the case, then both rows should be kept.

-Scenario two and three are based on a combination of rows, in part canceling each other out.
+Scenarios two and three are based on a combination of rows, in part cancelling each other out.
 Those rows should be removed on a first-in-first-out basis so that only the latest incoming transactions are kept.